-Eva is walking by the river with her seven-year-old daughter when they catch sight of a man’s body in the water.
-Eva tells her daughter to wait while she calls the police, but when she reaches the phone box she doesn’t call them.
-Instead she phones her father, and makes no mention of her discovery.
+Eva is walking by the river one afternoon when a body floats to the surface of the icy water.
+She tells her daughter to wait patiently while she calls the police, but when she reaches the phone box Eva dials another number altogether.

 This is a tightly-written, carefully plotted story with amazing depths which is likely to remain with you long after you close the book

 The latest offering from the “Norwegian queen of crime” is a novel of mighty power.
 In The Darkness, the first Inspector Sejer novel, is intricately crafted with undeniable pedigree.

 In the Darkness had me hooked from the start.
 Fossum’s writing is insightful and descriptive without being showy.
 There are no tricks or cliff hangers, just confident storytelling, refreshingly free from sudden bursts of implausibility.
 Her characters feel like real people, living in a real world, where money is tight and motivations are murky.

 It is Karin Fossum’s wry observations of human frailty and the warmth with which she portrays even her flawed characters - that make this book such a pleasure to read.
 It’s rare for me to find a book that I love so much I can’t put it down, but this was one of them.